-1. Double-click the Vantage Management Console shortcut to launch it.

-2. If you have not previously launched the console, you'll be prompted to select a Vantage domain.
+- 1. Double-click the Vantage Management Console shortcut to launch it. - 2.
+If you have not previously launched the console, you'll be prompted to select a Vantage domain.
 Select your Vantage domain to continue.
-(If you're using Team Management, you'll log in using a Vantage user, also created in the console.)
+(You'll log in using a Vantage user with administrative privileges (default: Administrator, no password), unless User Administration is disabled in the console.
+(Vantage user accounts are also created in the Management Console.)